Government PE & Sport Funding

 - Purchasing quality PE equipment for lunchtime and after school sports clubs.

-Click here for details of our planned spend in 2018-19.
+Click here for details of our planned spend in 2018-19 and update following a mid-year review.

 Sports Grant 2017-2018